ChrisAbra/GodotInputMapper/README.md

 - `float`
 - `bool`

-Acceptable Delegate return types are `void` and with either no parameters or a single bool
+Acceptable Delegate return types are `void` and with either no parameters or a single bool depending on if `FireOnRelease` is true.

+## TODO

+- Ensure InputMap is setup properly, setting it up if needed.
+- Enable Remapping or check compatibility with [InputHelper](https://github.com/nathanhoad/godot_input_helper)